m3trik/Scripts_portable/README.md

 * QPushButton   b000    (b000-b999) can contain 1000 buttons of one type max per class using this convention.

-* QPushButton   v000    these buttons are attached an event filter to change the ui index.
+* QPushButton   i000    these buttons are attached an event filter to change the ui index.

-* QPushButton   i000    buttons that are initially invisible.

 * QComboBox     cmb000  ""